Gotzon Mantuliz: TV collaborations

 In 2011, he combined his job as a model with working in one of the most successful programs of EITB “El Conquis: La aventura”.
 Each week he had his own section in the program called “El juego del Conquistador”, which was presented through the website.
 He received several proposals to participate in Supervivientes (España) 2011, a reality show emitted in Telecinco.
 However, he rejected the offer because he didn´t like the factors such as visiting other programs of the TV channel that lend themselves to discussion and conflict once the adventure has finished.

 He travelled with the team of “El Conquistador del Fin del Mundo” to test the activities and interview the participants, which was shown in the debate with his section “GotzON”.
 In 2015 he was premiered as a TV presenter with the program “Safari Wazungu”, which was cancelled due to its poor ratings.

 AventúraT

-His adventurous spirit led him to create, from its official website a section called 'AventúraT' where his followers propose challenges to overcome and he is posing with powerful and spectacular videos and photos.
-It has already swum between shark has eaten insects in Thailand, was launched into space from a bridge 65 meters carrying Goming or have flown the Biscay coast paragliding, among other things.
+He created, from its official website a section called 'AventúraT' where his followers propose challenges to overcome.
+He has already swum between shark has eaten insects in Thailand, was launched into space from a bridge 65 meters carrying Goming, and flown the Biscay coast paragliding.